TejasDham24/TY-Final-Project/README.md

-# Title:To Check the impact of various components of atomobile on their price
+# To Check the impact of various components of atomobile on their price

 ## Abstract :
  The Aim of this project is to find out Which factors